-Carefully read and follow this manual (and any other materials included with this bike) before riding.
-Please retain this manual for future use.
-If this bike was purchased for a child, it is the responsibility of the purchaser to verify the bike has been properly assembled, and that the user has been properly trained and instructed in use of the bike.
+Carefully read and follow this manual (and any others included with this bike) before riding your bike.
+Please retain this manual for future use

 This manual is provided to assist you and is not intended to be a comprehensive manual covering all aspects of maintaining and repairing your bicycle.
 The bicycle you have purchased is a complex piece of equipment that must be properly assembled and maintained in order to be ridden safely.
-If you have any doubts about the assembly or your ability to properly assemble and maintain the bicycle.
-You must have it assembled and maintained by a professional bicycle mechanic.
+If you have any doubts about your ability to properly assemble your bicycle, you must have it assembled by a professional bicycle mechanic.

-A DANGER!
-Failure to properly assemble and maintain your bicycle could result in serious injury or death to the rider.
+A Failure to properly assemble and maintain your bicycle could result in serious injury or death.